Miloslav Rolko

 Miloslav Rolko (born 13 October 1960) is a Slovak former swimmer who swam for Czechoslovakia at the 1976 and 1980 Olympics.
 At the 1977 European Championships, he won the 100 backstroke, and finished second in the 200 back.

-In 1982, he, along with Vlastimil Černý, Tereza Vrtiskova and Josef Kuf (all swimmers), defected from Czechoslovakia following at meet in Sindelfingen, West Germany.
+In 1982 Rolko, along with fellow swimmers Vlastimil Černý, Tereza Vrtiskova and Josef Kuf, defected from Czechoslovakia following a meet in Sindelfingen, West Germany.

-As of 2012, he is currently the Federal Junior coach for Luxembourg, working with FLNS.
+As of 2012, Rolko is federal junior coach for Luxembourg, working with FLNS.
 His daughter, Sarah, swam for Luxembourg at the 2009 European Junior Championships.